About Me

 and upper 45 min. lesson

-- $43 / year registration fee
+- $50 annual registration fee

-- Students aged 18+ with some music lessons experience
+- Students aged 18+ only.

 cONSULTATION